cdmandrews/cdmandrews.github.io/3301/weekly/week-09-notes.md

 <mark>If you have questions, please ask them!
 Lots of questions early on means fewer freak-outs later!</mark>

+There is an **optional** activity in the Weeks 8-11 folder on Blackboard for this week.
+Assignment 09.1 "Styles and Graphical Elements in MSWord" is extra practice for those students interested in an introduction to Word stylesheets and other intermediate features.
+The instructions for this activity are on Blackboard.

 ## Thursday

 Participate in the "Project 1 Progress Reports" forum thread in your group.